We accept all demands, resume work: Mamata Banerjee tells Doctors

 Kolkata, June 15:On the fifth day of the doctors' protest in West Bengal, Chief Minister Mamata Banerjee today said she accepts all valid demands of the protesting doctors and requested them to return to work.

-Banerjee, addressing the media this evening, said, "We are not going to take any strict action against the doctors".
+Addressing the reporters Mamata said, "We are not going to take any strict action against the doctors".

+"I wanted to speak to the agitating doctors the very next day.
+They refused to speak to me.
+I was humiliated but never spoke of this before," Banerjee said.

+Urging the doctors to resume duty, Banerjee said the ESMA (Essential Services Maintenance Act) won't be invoked against the protesting doctors.
+She also said the government is taking necessary steps to prevents incidents of violence against the doctors.

 Meanwhile, the central government has asked for a report from the state, sources said on Saturday.